seed-rs/seed/README.md

 ### Where to start if you're familiar with existing frontend frameworks
-The Rosetta Stone example (examples/rosetta_stone) provides equivalent code in React, Elm, Yew, and Rebar.
-Comparing the code of a framework you know with Rebar should make this easy.
+The Todo MVC example (examples/todomvc) is an implementation of the [TodoMVC project](http://todomvc.com/), which has example code in my frameworks that do the same thing.
+Compare the example in this project to one on that page that uses a framework you're familiar with.

 ### Suggestions?
 Critique?
 Submit an issue or pull request on Github